01 of 16

 Just like its French pastry namesake, 'Petit Four' is a tasty treat for the spring garden.
-This daffodil falls into the division 4 category; all that means is that extra petals grow on the flower, giving it a fluffy appearance, more petal power for your floral arrangements.Continue to 3 of 16 below.
+This daffodil falls into the division 4 category, which means is that extra petals grow on the flower.
+This gives it a fluffy appearance and more petal power for your floral arrangements.Continue to 3 of 16 below.

 03 of 16

-'New Baby' daffodil is a miniature variety that looks fantastic in spring hanging baskets or containers, or anywhere you can appreciate the unique yellow-edged petals and sweet fragrance.
-Although the flowers are very petite, the fact that you get between three to four flowers per bulb multiplies your blossom quotient very quickly.Continue to 4 of 16 below.
+'New Baby' daffodil is a miniature variety that looks fantastic in spring hanging baskets, containers, or anywhere you can appreciate the unique yellow-edged petals and sweet fragrance.
+Although the flowers are quite petite, the fact that you get between three to four flowers per bulb multiplies your blossom quotient very quickly.Continue to 4 of 16 below.

 04 of 16

-'Crewenna' daffodil falls into the division 1 category, which is the classic trumpet form that appeals to many gardeners.
-This daffodil is very early, appearing in March in spite of come-and-go frosts and freezes.
+The 'Crewenna' daffodil falls into the division 1 category, which is the classic trumpet form that appeals to many gardeners.
+This daffodil blooms early in the season, appearing in March in spite of come-and-go frosts and freezes.
 It's also one of the taller varieties, making a nice visual from across the yard on 26-inch stems.Continue to 5 of 16 below.

 05 of 16